 To PepsiCo:

 PepsiCo's business is impacted by public policy at the local, state, national, regional and global levels.
-We participate in public policy dialogue and share our expertise, insights and ideas to contribute to relevant policy issues with the goal of promoting a business environment that supports PepsiCo's ability to achieve sustainable growth in the years ahead.
+We participate in public policy dialogue and share our expertise, insights and ideas to contribute to relevant policy issues with the objective of promoting a business environment that supports PepsiCo's ability to achieve sustainable growth in the years ahead.

 To the World: